brandonxavier/CB-AppDevKit/README.txt

 -   Change the optional parameters to cbInit in the main.html (well documented near the bottom of the file).
 This is by far the most productive thing to do.
     However, if you don't use an Init-type script or if you execute any code outside of functions this can lead to problems.
-I'm tempted to go into and old-school rant about the wisdom of executing code outside of functions . . . but JS permits it . . . so I'll accept it as "valid" . . . and leave it at that.
+I'm tempted to go into an old-school rant about the wisdom of executing code outside of functions . . . but JS permits it . . . so I'll accept it as "valid" . . . and leave it at that.
 -   Leave the optional Init function out of the cbInit call.
 The ADK will then try